text.skipToContent text.skipToNavigation

 Smart Cameras

-• Data output via integrated interfaces
+• Results are output via integrated communication interfaces such as Profinet, TCP, etc.

 • Optionally integrated illumination technology